antonioagostino/translation/readme.md

 Enjoy it!

 PS: just a small note about the tokenizer, since I wanted to code it in pure PyTorch and from scratch, I didn't want to use *tiktoken* or other BPE or WordPiece tokenizers.
-The project is very small, so I think it was enough to code a simple character-level tokenizer with some special tokens.
+The project is very small, so I thought it was enough to code a simple character-level tokenizer with some special tokens.